Why This Story Matters

 At its foundation, It’s a Wonderful Life still speaks to us because it is a story classically structured by experts at their craft—a crew of writers (led in the end by director Frank Capra) that at various times included Clifford Odets and Dalton Trumbo along with Philip Van Doren Stern, Frances Goodrich, Jo Swerling and Albert Hackett.
 These contributors were each astute observers of their social and political surroundings.
 They understood something that New Deal policymaker, attorney, and anti-trust advocate Thurman Arnold introduced to scholars: that political behavior is heavily influenced by cultural expectations.

-Political conduct, according to Arnold, is “a series of parables through which [we] see the world before [us]” (Arnold 333).
+Political conduct, according to Arnold, is “a series of parables through which [we] see the world before [us]” (Arnold, The Folklore of Capitalism, 333).
 These mythic narratives thrive not only in the mind of the low information voter but also in the minds of the leaders that they elect.
 Consider, for example, the popular tendency toward the “personification of the corporation” (Arnold 190).
 Those familiar with It’s a Wonderful Life will recall one important example of this reduction of reality that was central to that story: how the conflict between monopoly capitalism and democratic capitalism was expressed in the personal conflict between Henry F. Potter, the economic monopolist of Bedford Falls, and the Bailey family.

 Writing a little less than a decade before the Potter-Bailey struggle was put on screen, Arnold offered a powerful example of the consequences of such corporate personification for political action.
 Arnold recalls the reaction of many Americans in late 1936 and early 1937 to economic conflict down to the sit-down strikes— instead of picketing outside the auto plants, workers stayed at their workstations within it—launched by auto workers against the General Motors Corporation: